Five from Finland

 Mental health and wellbeing

-Finnish companies have found supportive ways to treat a variety of mental health issues.Julia Bushueva
+Finnish companies have found supportive ways to treat a variety of mental health issues.Julia Helminen

-With mental health issues becoming more pressing than ever before amidst the COVID-19 pandemic, Finnish innovators are extending a helping hand to those going through tough times.
+The importance of mental health awareness has risen to the spotlight in the past few years, and Finnish innovators are extending a helping hand to those going through tough times.

 Anyone can experience mental distress at some point in their life, irrespective of age, home country or social status.
-In fact, one in four people are affected by mental health problems, according to the World Mental Health Report released by World Health Organisation (WHO), mental health needs around the globe are high, but responses are insufficient and inadequate.
+According to the World Mental Health Report released by World Health Organisation (WHO), mental health needs around the globe are high, but responses are insufficient and inadequate.
 Focusing attention on these matters, WHO highlights that change is urgently needed.

 Below are five Finnish companies on a mission to support mental health and wellbeing with innovative solutions.